akshayhavale/microservices/README.md

 4) EurekaServer
 5) Api Gateway zuul or spring gateway
 6) Hystrics and Resilience4J circuit breaker configuration to api gateway
+7) Spring actuator
-7) configuration server to externalize the configurations
+8) configuration server to externalize the configurations
-8) zipkin client for user service and department service
+9) zipkin client for user service and department service
-9) sleuth
+10) zipkin server and sleuth